 I took the day off work, in part because I needed a bit of a break and in part because there was a much talked about solar eclipse in prospect in the middle of the morning, which was being celebrated with a caching event in Central Milton Keynes.
 I wouldn’t normally have gone, but total eclipses are a rarity, so I decided to take the day off and go to do some more caching after the eclipse/event.

-I felt a bit inadequate at the eclipse event with my “prosumer” hand held camera.
+When I got to the caching event, I felt a bit inadequate with my “prosumer” handheld camera.
 Everyone else seemed to have some expensive kit on show.
 I managed to get a couple of decent photos though, a couple of which involved the use of someone else’s black filter.
+I quite like the ones through the clouds with the slight rainbow effect.

 I can’t remember why we left them last time, but presumably it was just because they involved a bit more walking than we had time (or energy) for on the previous trip.